Philadelphia Welcomes Archbishop Chaput

 “It’s a battle to preserve a contract of the past for schools of the future.
 We can’t just hold on to the status quo.
 We want people coming to our schools because of faith formation, but the Gospel also compels us to provide our students with an education that will prepare them and keep them engaged,” said Rochford, who noted the new archbishop had been informed about the issues.

-Contract negotiations between the archdiocese and the teachers’ union commenced last March.
+Negotiations between the archdiocese and the teachers’ union commenced last March.
 Neither side has specified the obstacles to a resolution.
 But Rochford suggested that teachers with tenure resisted changes that high-school administrators wanted to implement, including the hiring of part-time faculty and the integration of technology into high-school classrooms.
 Tenure, she said, was “off the table.”

-Following Cardinal Rigali’s arrival in 2003, the number of Catholic elementary and high schools sharply contracted, repeating a pattern familiar to many northeastern dioceses.
+Following Cardinal Rigali’s arrival in 2003, the number of Catholic elementary and high schools sharply contracted, repeating a pattern familiar to many Northeastern dioceses.

 But two high schools are also opening here, reflecting a dynamic environment shaped by population shifts within the far-flung diocese, as well as the closing of Catholic inner-city and ethnic parishes and the challenge posed by charter schools, which draw many families who struggle to pay tuition.